gsoft-inc/sg-orbit/README.md

 Setting all the tools to perform automated visual tests involve a lot of time and knowledge.
 Therefore, we bought a license of [Chromatic QA](https://www.chromaticqa.com).
 This is the perfect tool for us since it perfectly integrate with Storybook.

-To understand how to write Storybook stories for Chromatic QA, view the [react-components documentation](/packages/react-components/README.md).
+To understand how to write Storybook stories for Chromatic QA, read the [react-components documentation](/packages/react-components/README.md).

 For access to our Chromatic QA environment, ask to join the [gsoft-inc](https://github.com/gsoft-inc) on Github.